News

 Published on October 23, 2025

-Still, Google will likely argue that it cannot be held liable for every statement generated by its AI.
-The company may contend that the AI is simply a tool, and users are ultimately responsible for how it is used.
-However, this argument may not hold water if the court finds that Google failed to adequately train or monitor its AI system.
+Google is expected to argue that it cannot be held responsible for every statement generated by its AI, positioning the technology as a tool whose outputs depend on how users interact with it.
+However, this defense may falter if the court finds that Google failed to adequately train or monitor its AI systems, particularly if evidence shows that the company was aware of potential risks.